 The full recipe with measurements is in the recipe card below.

-Step 1: Add basil leaves, garlic, white balsamic vinegar, Dijon mustard, water, oregano, salt, and black pepper to a tall cup and process with an immersion blender, food processor, or blender.
+Step 1: Combine basil, garlic, white balsamic vinegar, Dijon mustard, water, oregano, salt, and black pepper in a tall cup and blend with an immersion blender, or transfer the mixture to a food processor or blender, and manually pulse 5-10 times until smooth.

-Step 3: Pour the oil into the cup or blender in a slow, steady stream, a little at a time, while blending the ingredients.
+Step 2: Pour the olive oil into the cup or blender gradually, adding it slowly as you blend the ingredients.

 Tips for Emulsification